juvar/murano-tutorial/source/introduction.rst

 The deployment operation takes some time and while it is in progress, it sends the status update messages to Murano dashboard.
+Murano Dashboard displays the in the "Last Operation" column.

 .. image:: images/qa_env_pre_deploy_complete.png